vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

       - Save the file as `update_cluster.yaml` and issue the command `vcd cse cluster apply update_cluster.yaml`

     <a name="rde21_new_fields"></a>
-    * CPI, CSI, and CNI fields for TKG clusters (added in CSE 3.1.3 for RDE 2.1)
+    * CSE 3.1.3 for TKG - CPI, CSI, and CNI fields in RDE 2.1
         - CSE 3.1.3 introduces the following fields that only apply to TKG clusters: `spec.settings.cpi`, `spec.settings.csi`, and `spec.settings.cni`.
-        For each of these fields, if a version is not specified, then the version specified in the CSE server configuration for each of these components file will be used.
-If no version is specified in the CSE server configuration, then a default will be used for csi and cpi; for cni, a TKG-compatible version will be used
+        Each of these fields is covered by CSE defaults.
+For each of these fields, if a version is not specified, then the version specified in the
+        CSE server configuration for each of these components will be used.
+If no version is specified in the CSE server configuration, then a default will be used for csi (1.2.0 in CSE 3.1.3) and cpi (1.1.1 in CSE 3.1.3); for cni, a TKG-compatible version will be used.
             - `cpi.name` will be `cloud-provider-for-cloud-director`
             - `cpi.version` can be specified
             - `csi.name` will be `cloud-director-named-disk-csi-driver`